From “Spiritus Monday Morning,” Bern’s line:

 There’s a reason, silly or not, multiple versions of the poem exist, and we’ll probably never know the story.
 All we know is a Yahoo algorithm had its way with Allingham’s poem and directly contrary to its own best intentions brought to the reader’s mind both a breast and a penis.

-Odder still, this strikes us as exactly as the sort of thing E.B.
-White would think to make comment on.
+This strikes us as exactly as the sort of thing E.B.
+White would take the trouble to comment on.

 of Beer Yoga